 A few years ago I published why I would never buy an iPhone.
-Since then I have owned a HTC and Samsung Smartphone both using the Android OS.
+Since then I have owned an HTC and Samsung Smartphone both using the Android OS.
 Do you think my opinion has changed?

 What has changed?

-My first smartphone was a HTC Desire HD which came with Android 2.2 (Froyo) and was eventually upgraded to Android 2.3 (Gingerbread).
-As HTC didn’t plan on upgrading the phone to 2.4 (Ice Cream Sandwich) I did just that and installed a custom rom.
+My first smartphone was an HTC Desire HD which came with Android 2.2 (Froyo) and was eventually upgraded to Android 2.3 (Gingerbread).
+As HTC didn’t plan on upgrading the phone to 2.4 (Ice Cream Sandwich) I did just that and installed a custom ROM.
 My daughter now uses the phone and the battery life has improved dramatically after removing all the crap that both HTC and Vodafone had bundled in with it.
 I have owned a Samsung Galaxy Note 2 for the past 18 months, running Android 4.3 (Jelly Bean) after the initial update from 4.2.
 The phone was reported to be updated to 4.4 (Kit Kat) last October and so far I am still stuck on 4.3.
 On that note (pardon the pun) the so-called Smartphone still doesn’t work correctly.
 I am unable to answer calls 90% of the time, the screen comes on by itself which makes it extremely hot and drains the battery.
-The touch screen is unresponsive at times, leaving me to switch it off and back on again to get it to work.
+The touchscreen is unresponsive at times, leaving me to switch it off and back on again to get it to work.

 What Frustrates Me

-Now I know that Apple are far from being perfect but at least their update process is more pleasing, they will support the phone long after it has been discontinued.
+Now I know that Apple is far from being perfect but at least their update process is more pleasing, they will support the phone long after it has been discontinued.
 When they release iOS 8, this year, they will support the iPhone 4S which was released back in 2011.

 As Always There Are Alternatives

-Install a custom rom – As Android is Open Source developers are free to use the source code to build and develop there own custom versions.
-There are lots of custom roms available, depending on which phone you now have, although Cyanogen and MIUI are quite popular.
+Install a custom ROM – As Android is Open Source developers are free to use the source code to build and develop there own custom versions.
+There are lots of custom ROMS available, depending on which phone you now have, although Cyanogen and MIUI are quite popular.

-There are downsides to installing Custom roms.
+There are downsides to installing Custom ROMs.
 It invalidates your warranty is probably the biggest problem to deal with however if you install one correctly you can achieve a better user experience, remove bloatware, improve battery life and much more.
 I do recommend that if you wish to choose this pathway then please don’t ignore any steps in the instructions or otherwise your phone may become as useful as a house brick!

 Firefox OS Firefox, one of the oldest and most popular browsers have released an OS which is available on several phones.
-Firefox OS is an adaptive phone, it has all the basic functionality of any other smartphone, for instance a camera, music player, messaging etc but it also comes with a adaptive search feature which makes it easy to access what you want.
+Firefox OS is an adaptive phone, it has all the basic functionality of any other smartphone, for instance, a camera, music player, messaging etc but it also comes with an adaptive search feature which makes it easy to access what you want.
 Although I haven’t tested one out yet I reckon Firefox would be good with the older generation (like my mum, don’t tell her that) that find Android far too confusing.

 Windows Phones – Currently you will find them mainly on Nokia Lumia smartphones (no surprises as Microsoft own Nokia) although there are HTC, Samsung and Huawei models.
 If you are familiar with the tiled appearance in a Microsoft Windows 8 OS then this may be the smartphone for you.
 Fingers crossed that security has improved over the years.